 Evaluating a Long Term Disability Claim for Polymyalgia Rheumatica

 Polymyalgia rheumatica may prevent someone from working.
-People who cannot work must apply for long term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify under the conditions of that plan.
+People who cannot work that have a long term disability insurance policy should apply for long term disability (LTD) benefits.
+The insurance company will review their claim to see if they qualify for disability benefits under the conditions of that plan.

 Definition of Disability

 Most LTD plans consider a person disabled if they have a medical condition that causes them to 1) be unable to perform their current job for the first two years of the policy and 2) be unable to work in any other position for the years following the initial 2-year period.
 Every plan is different, so it is important to review your policy for its specific requirements.

 Evaluating a Social Security Disability Claim for Polymyalgia Rheumatica

 You can also apply for Social Security Disability benefits if your condition lasts, or is expected to last, 12 months or longer.
 If you meet the non-medical requirements and the SSA finds that you are disabled you can receive Social Security Disability benefits.
 You can receive both long term disability and Social Security Disability benefits; however, the insurance company will likely reduce the amount of their payment by the amount you receive from Social Security.

 Social Security will determine that you are disabled if your condition meets the requirements of a listing on their Listing of Impairment, or Blue Book.
 There is not a specific listing for polymyalgia rheumatica, but you may be able to show that your condition is equivalent to another condition, such as rheumatoid arthritis, which falls under Listing 14.00 Immune System Disorders.
 If your condition still doesn’t meet the requirements for a listing the SSA will review your residual functional capacity to work instead, which could lead to approval through a medical-vocational allowance.